-RCC has been awarded a National Science Foundation Grant from
+Riverside City College has been awarded a National Science

-interventions to improve success of students majoring in STEM as they progress
+interventions to improve the success of students majoring in STEM as they

-school to RCC and then from RCC to a four-year university.
+transition from high school to RCC to a university.
 Each support is intended to

-help you succeed in college and in STEM courses, in particular.
+help students succeed in college and in STEM courses, in particular.
+STEM

 Orientation and Summer Bridge Course(s)